How to Tell Male & Female Geese Apart

 Wait for the Honk

 Behaviors can vary by breed, but the general pitch of geese voices can be a gender indicator.
-The gosling's voice changes into its adult tone around 4 months of age, and males generally are noted to have a cry that's more ear-piercing.
+According to Metzer Farms, the gosling's voice changes into its adult tone around 4 months of age, and males generally are noted to have a cry that's more ear-piercing.
 The female usually will sound more hoarse and less shrill.

 It's easier to sex a goose if there's more than one around.
 A male meeting a new flock generally will jump into the pecking order challenge while a female scurries away from the alpha male.

-Another behavior noted by breeders is a tendency of female geese to nibble at clothes and hair when they're held.
-Males are generally more confident in coming forward toward you or challenging your leashed dog, and usually have a chest-puffed cocky strut.
+Another behavior noted by breeders at Metzer Farms is a tendency of male geese are generally more confident in coming forward toward you or challenging your leashed dog, and usually have a chest-puffed cocky strut as they act protectively around their mates.

 The surefire way to tell if a goose is a female is in the spring.
 Eggs are usually laid from the late winter in February through June, though you may not see any eggs at all from young or old females.
 Males will act protective toward their mates during breeding season.